kevinjung-evo/PayFabric-APIs-Fork/PayFabric/Sections/Transactions.md

 </pre>

 ###### Response Header
-If create transaction with the gateway whose SurchargeRate greater than 0, and populated a credit card on this transaction, then PayFabric will return the surcharge fields in Response Header like below screenshot.
+When creating a credit card transaction whose gateway contains a SurchargeRate greater than 0, PayFabric will return the surcharge fields in the Response Header like the below screenshot:

 ![CreateUpdateTrxWithSurchargeResponseHeader](https://raw.githubusercontent.com/PayFabric/Portal/master/PayFabric/Sections/Screenshots/CreateUpdateTrxWithSurchargeResponseHeader.png "CreateUpdateTrxWithSurchargeResponseHeader")